Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] The new match and create account forms are refactored to use dynamic forms
 - [ ] People can earn the privilege to comment on moves or matches
 - [ ] Users can create collections
   - [ ] They can name their collection